bxparks/rpn83p/USER_GUIDE.md

 <a name="FutureEnhancements"></a>
 ## Future Enhancements

-There are a number of features which I would like to add in the future.
-I have grouped them as follows:
+There seems to be almost an endless number of features that could go into a calculator app.
+I have grouped them as follows, since my time and energy is
+limited:

 <a name="NearFuture"></a>
 ### Near Future